-Weapons: When the only weapon in an NES game is a jump, it's kind of like a warning that unless you have the hand-eye coordination of someone who can successfully jerk off to Stileproject's camwhores, you probably won't enjoy it.
+Weapons: When the only weapon in an NES game is a jump, it's kind of like a warning that unless you have the hand-eye coordination of a Kung-fu master, you probably won't enjoy it.

 Enemies: Attack's tomatoes look more realistic than the crappy puppets used in the movies, so I guess it earns a few points there.
-But, on the other hand, puppets are kind of funny, whereas the people who made this game are so humor-deficient they couldn't work in a single tomato sex joke or even a "stem" reference.
+But, on the other hand, puppets are kind of funny, whereas the people who made this game are so humor-deficient they couldn't work in a single tomato sex joke.

 Number of Levels:

 Stage 1 - City

 This level could be adopted as the official scientific measurement of how long it takes for jumping on mutant vegetables to stop being fun.
 If the game had ended here it would technically be perfect.